Zhou-Jiangcheng/QSEIS_2006_STRESS/README.md

 Wang, R., (1999), A simple orthonormalization method for stable and efficient computation of Green's functions, Bulletin of the Seismological Society of America, 89(3), 733-741.

 Wang, R., and H. Wang (2007), A fast converging and anti-aliasing algorithm for Green’s functions in terms of spherical or cylindrical harmonics, Geophysical Journal International, doi: 10.1111/j.1365-246X.2007.03385.x.

-# To be continued

-The output Green's function libraries have been verified, but the synthesis of stress seismograms is now carried out in a separate Python program,  [pygrnwang](https://github.com/Zhou-Jiangcheng/pygrnwang).
-In the future, the synthesis of stress will be added, along with the inclusion of strain and rotational components.